Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 What is the Supports for Permanency income threshold in Alberta for 2025?

 The 2025 SFP update introduced a $180,000 household income threshold for the basic daily maintenance rate.
-Families with income above this level do not receive monthly cash maintenance payments but remain eligible for non-income-tested supports: therapeutic services, respite care, and medical and dental coverage.
+Families with income above this level do not receive monthly cash maintenance payments but may remain eligible for non-income-tested supports such as therapeutic services and respite care.

 Do SFP supports apply to step-parent or kinship adoptions?

-SFP applies when the adopted child was previously in government care under a Permanent Guardianship Order.
-If you are a kinship adopter who took in a child through the child intervention system, and the child had a PGO, you may be eligible for SFP.
+SFP applies when the adopted child was previously in government care under a Permanent Guardianship Order or Agreement.
+If you are a kinship adopter who took in a child through the child intervention system, and the child had a PGO or PGA, you may be eligible for SFP.
 If the kinship adoption did not involve government care (for example, a step-parent adopting a partner's child with no ACFS involvement), SFP does not apply.

 When do I claim the adoption expense tax credit in Canada?

-Is the $6,000 Alberta adoption subsidy available for international adoption?
+Is the $6,000 Alberta adoption grant available for international adoption?

 What adoption expenses qualify for the federal tax credit?